 Licensure and credentialing provide another challenge for holistic nursing.
-As complementary/alternative/integrative health care has gained national recognition, state boards of nursing began to attend to the regulation issues.
-The 2010 IOM report The Future of Nursing41 notes that regulations defining scope-of-practice limitations vary widely by state.
+As complementary/ alternative/integrative healthcare has gained national recognition, state boards of nursing began to attend to the regulation issues.
+The 2010 IOM report The Future of Nursing35 notes that regulations defining scope-of-practice limitations vary widely by state.
 Some states have kept pace with the evolution of the healthcare system by changing their scope-of-practice regulations, but the majority of state laws lag behind in this regard.
 As a result, what nurse practitioners are able to do once they graduate can vary widely and is often not related to their ability, education or training, or safety concerns but to the political decisions of the state in which they work.
 The IOM recommends that nurses should practice to the full extent of their education and training and that scope-of-practice barriers should be removed.
 The IOM also recommends that nurse residency programs should be implemented.

-The AHNA conducted a preliminary survey to ascertain the number of state boards of nursing that accepted and recognized holistic nursing and/or permitted holistic practices with its regulations and/or the state's nurse practice act.
+In 2010, AHNA conducted a preliminary survey to ascertain the number of state boards of nursing that accepted and recognized holistic nursing and/or permitted holistic practices with its regulations and or the state's nurse practice act.
 Of the 39 states that responded, 8 states include holistic nursing in their nurse practice act.
-The findings from a review of actual state practice acts further revealed that 47 of 51 states/territories have some statements or positions that include holistic wording such as self-care, spirituality, natural therapies, and/or specific complementary/alternative therapies under the scope of practice.
+The findings from a review of actual state practice acts further revealed that 47 of 51 states/territories have some statements or positions that include holistic wording such as selfcare, spirituality, natural therapies, and/or specific complementary/alternative therapies under the scope of practice.

 It will be important in the future to monitor state boards of nursing for evidence of their recognition and support of holistic, integrative nursing practice and requirements that include CAM.
 Finally, holistic nursing has the challenge of working with the state boards to incorporate this content into the National Council Licensure Examination, thus ensuring the credibility of this practice knowledge.
-The 2012 AHNA Position on the Role of Nurses in the Practice of Complementary and Alternative Therapies describes the necessity for integration of CAM therapies into a comprehensive holistic nursing practice.38

 Addressing the nursing shortage in this country is crucial to the health of our nation.
-Multiple surveys and studies confirm that the shortage of registered nurses (RNs) influences the delivery of health care in the United States and negatively affects patient outcomes.
-According to the American Hospital Association, the United States is, by all accounts, in the midst of a significant shortage of RNs that is projected to last well into the future.
-The Tri-Council for Nursing cautions stakeholders about declaring an end to the nursing shortage.
-Although the shortage has eased in the United States, most analysts believe this development to be temporary.
-The council expressed serious concerns about slowing the production of RNs given the projected demand for nursing services, particularly in light of healthcare reform.
-The ANA notes that the United States will need to produce 1.1 million new RNs by 2022 to fill newly created jobs and replace a legion of soon-to-be retirees.
-The ANA is recommending specific actions in regard to federal funding, nursing education, and hiring practices to ensure a sufficient nursing workforce to meet the demand.46 Peter Buerhaus and coauthors found that the U.S. nursing shortage is projected to grow to 260,000 RNs by 2025, which would be twice as large as any nursing shortage experienced in the United States since the mid-1960s.
-Because the demand for RNs will increase as large numbers of RNs retire, a sizeable and prolonged shortage of nurses is expected to hit the United States in the latter half of the next decade.47 two-thirds of the nursing schools responding to the survey pointed to faculty shortages as a reason for not accepting all qualified applicants into their programs, thus constraining schools' ability to expand enrollment to alleviate the nursing shortage.47
+Multiple surveys and studies confirm that the shortage of RNs influences the delivery of health care in the US and negatively affects patient outcomes.
+According to the American Hospital Association, the United States is, by all accounts, in the midst of a significant shortage of registered nurses that is projected to last well into the future.
+Nationally, there is an average vacancy of approximately 116,000 RNs in hospitals.
+Although shortages of hospital staff nurses have received the greatest amount of national attention, shortages persist in other settings such as 19,400 RN vacancies in long-term-care settings, bringing the national RN vacancy rate to 8.1%.39 Peter Buerhaus and coauthors found that the U.S. nursing shortage is projected to grow to 260,000 RNs by 2025, which would be twice as large as any nursing shortage experienced in this country since the mid-1960s.
+Because of the demand for RN's will increase as large numbers of RNs retire, a large and prolonged shortage of nurses is expected to hit the US in the latter half or the next decade.40